 Costumes: Today, children in these regions wear modern Halloween costumes, like witches, vampires and goblins.

-A carved turnip during the Celtic Hop-tu-Naa celebration.(via Isle of Man)
+Carving turnips during the Celtic Hop-tu-Naa celebration.(via BBC.co)

 Name of Event: Obon Festival

 Date: August 15th, but can vary around the country.

 History: The Japanese Obon festival is a time where lost spirits are believed to return home to meet with their family and friends.
 This time is usually very family-oriented – great feasts are prepared and families take trips to cemeteries to pay tributes.
 Incense is lit, food is offered to the deceased and lanterns are lit at homes to help guide the spirits.
 The dance Bon Odori is a very common event at Obon festival celebrations.
 This folk dance is performed in parks and shrines and taiko drummers help the dancers keep the beat.

 Tricks and Treats: While the Japanese Obon festival is considered a peaceful time to reflect and remember, there are elements in Japanese culture that are less than serene.
 Japanese ghost stories, or kaidan, have been prevalent in Japanese culture dating back thousands of years and are usually gruesome, violent and horrifying.
 One of the most popular Japanese kaidan is “The Ghost Story of Yotsuya.”
 The story has changed over the years, but the plot always deals with a town met with murder, mistaken identity and vengeful ghosts.
 The ghost of a young woman is disfigured and haunts the main character; she is sometimes shown with burnt skin on her face, huge chunks of her hair missing and even an eye hanging loose on her check.
 Legend even says that any woman portraying this ghost in a play could possibly become possessed by the character and should visit her shrine to pay respects.